j-iliu/acne04_analysis/README.md

 ## Setup

-I developed and ran this on Kaggle with 2x T4 GPUs.
+This was developed and ran on Kaggle with 2x T4 GPUs.
 Before running, you must input your Robloflow API Key.

 ```bash
 export ROBOFLOW_API_KEY="your_key_here"